mxhess/p2pool-salvium/README.md

 - Run Minotari console wallet to create a Tari wallet
 - Copy the "Tari Address one-sided" from the "Receive" tab of the wallet
 - Paste it into the P2Pool command line above
-- Everything is ready now to start merge mining Monero and Tari!
+- Everything is ready now to start merge mining Salvium and Tari!

 Note that Tari will be mined in solo mode (only full Tari blocks can be mined for now).
 This doesn't affect P2Pool payouts - they will stay the same.